navikt/kafka-sandbox/README.md

 - [Maven][2] 3.6.X (must be able to handle modular Java project)
 - A working [Docker][3] installation on localhost ([Docker for Windows][4] is fine), and [docker-compose][5].
-- A unix-like shell is handy, but not a strict requirement.
+- A unix-like shell is very handy, but not a strict requirement.

 [1]: https://adoptopenjdk.net/
 [2]: https://maven.apache.org/download.cgi